mochfarizalhazmi/imdb/README.md

 # imdb
-Grocery is a grocery mobile app that developed using Flutter.
+IMDB is a internet movie database mobile app that developed using Flutter.